richtastic/ff/src/3DR/wiki/app.md

-TOPICS:
-	- point tracks
-	- optimized scene graphs
-	- TFT
-	- optimizing

-- can point collisions in 2D be assumed to be good tracks ?

 - have not yet applied nonlinear triangulation (choose X to minimize x_i and x_j reprojection)
 	- 6 degree polynomial solution

--- start thinking about processing multiple views (10+) at same time
-	- may want only most salient points [with high visible view count]
-		- ~1K per view/pair [currently ~10K]
-	- assume can't keep all images or all points in memory
-		- loading & unloading ?

-	- optimal graph divide problem into sections that can be done independently
-		- possibly ignore repetitive views (keep most necessary backbone views)

--- look at keeping track of TRACKS
-	- TFT becomes useful again

-- initial view seems INVERSED?

-- overlapping points in 2D don't seem to be merged into a single point for 3D ?

-- refine absolute increases error

-- test app with self-made initialization (double size of translation for 0-2)
-	- see if errors can be minimized

-- make sure points and errors are initially calculated [not using old pairwise-values]?

-- add set after each pair is made:
-	- not 'triple' - but pair-pair - pairings
-		- pairA
-		- pairB
-		- relativeScale: 2.0
-		- relativeSigma: 0.15

--- initial orientation is bad (have 2 overlapping views?)
--- ALL 3 PAIRS HAVE THE SAME X-OFFSET ~ <1,0,0>

-	- 0-2 distance should be ... double 0-1 distance ...
-		-> is maybe an absolute size unknown ???
-			- is this not included in the K parameter?

-	- E is determined at baseline assumed to be unit length
-	- E has similarity ambiguity

 	- need to figure out how to get relative scale between different stereo pairs
 		- combine multiple stereo camera matrix